mkner/basic-pid/docs/examples.rst

 differential drive systems is one of the most complex and challenging in engineering.

-Even though the kinematics of motion given the typical inputs of velocity and orientation angular rate of change and its transformation into individual wheel velocities is well known, the realities of an actual operational mobile robot in a physical environment introduces electro-mechanical dynamics
+Even though the kinematics of motion given the typical inputs of linear velocity and orientation angular rate of change and its transformation into individual wheel velocities is well known, the realities of an actual operational mobile robot in a physical environment introduces electro-mechanical dynamics